 Other ideas include wooden boxes, teacups, large hypertufa (concrete) planters, birdbaths, large round tins, half barrels.

 Again, the choices are only limited by your imagination.

-General guideline: Remember that the size of the accessories dictate the scale, not the plants!
+The general guideline: Remember that the size of the accessories dictates the scale, not the plants!

 For a container 10" in diameter and larger, use accessories on a 1” scale.